ArceusOmkar7/GameVaultGUI/README.md

     This will compile the code and build a JAR file in the `dist` directory.

 2.  **Run the GUI application:**
-    *   Modify the `main` method in `src/com/project/gamevaultcli/GameVaultCLI.java` to instantiate and make visible the `GameVaultFrame` instead of running the `GameVaultMenu`.
-(The provided `GameVaultFrame.java` includes a `main` method for testing, but the project's primary entry point is usually configured in `project.properties` and `build.xml` to point to `GameVaultCLI`).
-    *   Once the main class is set to `com.project.gamevaultgui.GameVaultFrame` (in `nbproject/project.properties`), you can run using Ant:
+    *   You can run the application directly using Ant:
         ```bash
         ant run
         ```
     *   Alternatively, if running from an IDE like NetBeans, simply run the project.

 3.  **Run the CLI application (Optional):**
-    *   Ensure the main class in `nbproject/project.properties` is set to `com.project.gamevaultcli.GameVaultCLI`.
+    *   Modify the project's main class in `nbproject/project.properties` to `com.project.gamevaultcli.GameVaultCLI` if you want to run the CLI version.
-    *   Run using Ant:
-        ```bash
-        ant run
-        ```

 ## Current Status (What's Done)

 *   Complete backend data access (`storage` package) for all entities (Users, Games, Carts, CartItems, Orders, Transactions) interacting with MySQL via JDBC.
 *   Complete backend business logic (`management` package) for core operations: user creation/listing/login, game adding/listing, cart management (add/remove/view), order placement (including transaction creation and wallet update), transaction listing.
 *   Initial predefined user and game data is loaded on application startup.
-*   Basic CLI interface (`GameVaultMenu`) covering most backend functionalities.
+*   Basic CLI interface covering most backend functionalities.
-*   Basic GUI framework (`GameVaultFrame`) using `BorderLayout` and `CardLayout` for panel switching.
+*   GUI framework using `BorderLayout` and `CardLayout` for panel switching.
-*   Visually distinct `SidebarPanel` and `NavbarPanel` with basic styling resembling the target design.
+*   Visually distinct `SidebarPanel` and `NavbarPanel` with basic styling.
 *   `SidebarPanel` buttons to switch between main content panels.
 *   `NavbarPanel` displaying brand name, current page title, and user greeting.
+*   User authentication via `LoginPanel` and `SignupPanel`.
-*   `DashboardPanel` displays summary stats and lists recent orders/transactions for the logged-in user or all for admin.
+*   `DashboardPanel` displays summary stats and lists recent orders/transactions.
-*   `CartPanel` displays cart items for the logged-in user, calculates total, and has remove/checkout buttons.
+*   `CartPanel` displays cart items, calculates total, and has remove/checkout buttons.
-*   `BillingPanel` displays past orders and transactions for the logged-in user.
+*   `BillingPanel` displays past orders and transactions.
 *   `UserPanel` displays basic information for the logged-in user.
-*   Role selection panel on GUI startup to choose "User" or "Admin" perspective.
-*   Sidebar button visibility dynamically updates based on the selected role (User sees Dashboard, Cart, Billing, User; Admin sees Dashboard, Manage Games, Manage Users).
-*   `DBUtil` handles database and table creation on first run.

-## Future Plans (What's Left)

-*   **Implement Admin Panels:**
+*   Admin panels including `ManageGamesPanel` and `ManageUsersPanel`.
-    *   Develop `ManageGamesPanel` with functionality to view, add, edit, and delete games using `GameManagement`.
-    *   Develop `ManageUsersPanel` with functionality to view and potentially manage (e.g., delete, view details) users using `UserManagement`.
-*   **Enhance User Panels:**
-    *   Implement functionality in `UserPanel` to allow users to update their information or add funds to their wallet.
+*   Database connection through `DatabaseConnectionPanel`.
+*   `GameFormDialog` for adding/editing games.
+*   Custom exception handling.

+## Future Enhancements

-*   **Improve Game Browsing:**
+*   **Improve User Experience:**
-    *   Implement a dedicated panel or add functionality to the Dashboard for users to browse all available games and add them to their cart directly (e.g., using a table or list).
-    *   Add a "Buy Now" feature that bypasses the cart for a single item.
-*   **Refine GUI Styling and Layout:**
-    *   Improve the layout and appearance of all panels (`DashboardPanel`, `CartPanel`, `BillingPanel`, `UserPanel`, and the future admin panels) for better usability and visual appeal.
-    *   Add actual icon images to the `SidebarPanel` buttons and `NavbarPanel` profile/admin indicator.
-    *   Add better padding and spacing consistency.
+    *   Add more comprehensive error handling and user feedback.
-*   **Error Handling and Feedback:**
+    *   Enhance UI design and responsiveness.
-    *   Implement more user-friendly error messages and feedback within the GUI (e.g., using status bars, specific error labels).
+*   **Additional Features:**
+    *   Implement search and filtering functionalities for games and users.
+    *   Add more detailed analytics in the dashboard.
-*   **Data Filtering and Sorting:**
+    *   Include game ratings and review system.
-    *   Add features to sort and filter data in tables (e.g., sorting games by price, filtering orders by date).
-*   **Detailed Views:**
-    *   Add functionality to view detailed information about a specific game, order, or transaction by clicking on table rows.
-*   **Authentication:**
+*   **Security Enhancements:**
-    *   Implement a proper user login and potentially admin login system instead of the current basic role selection.
+    *   Implement password hashing and stronger authentication.
+    *   Add role-based access control with more granular permissions.
-*   **Unit Testing:**
+*   **Technical Improvements:**
-    *   Add unit tests for the backend `management` classes to ensure logic correctness.
+    *   Add comprehensive unit tests for all components.
+    *   Optimize database queries for better performance.
+    *   Implement logging for better debugging and monitoring.

 ## Author